fury-gl/fury/docs/source/posts/2022/2022-08-09-week-8-mohamed.rst

 What is coming up next week?
 ----------------------------

-- Fix issues I encountered this week working with GLSL shades.
+- Fix issues I encountered this week working with GLSL shaders.

 - Implement slerp in GLSL as well as figure out a way to optimize sending keyframes to the shader program.